-St. Stephen's Cathedral in Amadeus
+St. Stephen's Cathedral in Amadeus,

 actually St. Giles Church in Prague, Czech Republic.